 The MInnovations program was started at MedStar Franklin Square Medical Center, an American Nurses Credentialing Center Magnet-recognized hospital.
 So far, more than 25 MInnovations have been formally submitted and assessed, with 22 granted approval and more in the pipeline.

 Multiple MInnovations have been assessed for their commercial potential.
-One is the subject of a patent application and won the Cool Idea Award, sponsored by the Cleveland Clinic Healthcare Innovations Alliance (of which MedStar is a member) and Protolabs (a medium scale manufacturing company).
+One is the subject of a patent application and won the Cool Idea Award, sponsored by the now concluded Cleveland Clinic Healthcare Innovations Alliance (of which MedStar was a member) and Protolabs (a medium scale manufacturing company).
+Click here to read Protolabs’ press release.
 The MInnovations program was also included in MedStar Franklin Square Medical Center’s Magnet recertification application as part of the organization’s road map to nursing excellence.
 MedStar Inventor Services plans to expand the program at additional MedStar facilities.

 Anecdotally, the MInnovations program has successfully contributed to MedStar’s efforts to retain nurses and boost satisfaction, especially for those with two to four years experience.
 Participating nurses have expressed pride in being recognized as an innovator and in improving patient care within their team and beyond.

 HealthcareNOW Radio, “The Incrementalist: Marck-Arthur Clerveau on Innovation and Entrepreneurship”

 MedStar Institute for Innovation News Feed, “MedStar Health Receives Cool Idea Award From Protolabs for NICU Feeding Device Invented by MedStar Franklin Square Nurse with MedStar Inventor Services”

 Vizient, “Nurses Leading Innovation”